henrytseng/angular-state-router/README.md

 StateRouter
 ===========

-StateRouter is an AngularJS state-based router.
+StateRouter is an AngularJS state-based router designed for flexibility and ease of use.

 While not required StateRouter is designed to support lazy loading and integration with Browserify.